-Boston College's AJ Dillon Is a Sophomore Tailback Whose Skills Demand Attention
+The NFL Can't Wait: Boston College Tailback AJ Dillon Is a Rare Talent

 The rules were non-negotiable: AJ did his homework at the dinner table whether Jessyca was there or not.
 At one point, his mother had five jobs, working as a teacher, a server at two restaurants, a receptionist at a local hospital and a paid intern while earning her master's in education.

-She woke early and rousted AJ to run wind sprints at 5 a.m. and taught him the finer points of football.
+She woke early and rousted AJ to run wind sprints at 5 a.m. and to teach him the finer points of football.
 She learned how to recognize A- and B-gaps on the line of scrimmage and at one point bought a parachute she attached to AJ for cardio training.

 Her dad, Thom Gatewood, was an All-American at Notre Dame, the first African American captain in Irish history and a member of the College Football Hall of Fame.
 So yeah, Jessyca could figure out a thing or two about the sport.

-Note: Editor's Note: College football is BACK.
-Get to know the three SURE-FIRE superstars who are guaranteed to dominate this season.